alvinng4/Gravity-Simulator/README.md

 * Animations, simulation results, etc. will be stored to `gravity_sim/result` by default, unless a file path is specified.
 * Complex animations like the asteroid belt cannot be done solely with the API functions.
 Sample scripts are provided in this repository (See [Sample projects](#sample-projects))
 * Check the `examples` folder for API tutorial
-* For WHFast, some features including `compensated_summation`, `barnes-hut` and `resume_simulation` are not available due to implementation difficulties and bugs.
+* For WHFast, features including CUDA acceleration, `compensated_summation`, `barnes-hut` and `resume_simulation` are not available due to implementation difficulties and bugs.

 ## Running the program in terminal